izak/documentation/github-bookeditor.md

 ## Running tests

-We don''t presently have a testing framework.
+We don't presently have a testing framework.
 We really should have one.